PalumboN/garbage-collection-course/README.md

 You can
 - clone this repository if you know git
-- or download all the material by doing [click here]([url](https://www.dropbox.com/scl/fi/u9lxkmgmyl10vtpjaqzm8/garbage-collection-course.zip?rlkey=tj6mz27h03taau9m44iiuezm7&dl=0)).
+- or download all the material by [clicking here](https://www.dropbox.com/scl/fi/u9lxkmgmyl10vtpjaqzm8/garbage-collection-course.zip?rlkey=tj6mz27h03taau9m44iiuezm7&dl=0).

 This course is self-contained.
 All the material to follow the course is here, except the links.
 You will only need internet during the software instalation at the beggining of the course and for the last experience.